Chayote Health Benefits

 Chayote is a nutritious vegetable.
 The chayote plant belongs to the ‘Cucurbitaceae’ family.
 It is mainly native to central Mexico and different parts of America but is now cultivated all over the world.
 Chayote is loaded with nutrients and antioxidant compounds that provide many potential health benefits.
 The entire plant, including fruits, stem and leaves, contains multiple nutrients and has anti-inflammatory properties that can help treat high blood pressure, kidney stones and indigestion.
 Chayote can help with weight loss efforts, as it is low in calories.

 Health Benefits and Uses of Chayote

-Chayote is a fast growing climbing vine characterized by tendrils.
-This plant has heart shaped leaves, 10-25 cm wide and tendrils in stem.
-It has a small white sex flower and green leafy shaped fruit.
+Chayote is a fast-growing climbing vine characterized by tendrils.
+This plant has heart-shaped leaves, 10-25 cm wide, and tendrils in the stem.
+It has a small white sex flower and green leafy-shaped fruit.
 Each fruit is about 7.5 to 10 cm (about 3 to 4 inches) long and contains a seed that is embedded in green to green-white meat.
-Some types contain a dyed or round fruit.
+Some types contain dyed or round fruit.

 Read Also: 12 Health Benefits of Okra

 Nutritional value of per 100 g Chayote

 - Protein: 0.82 g

 - Riboflavin (B2): 0.029 mg

 - Vitamin B6: 0.076 mg

 - Folate (B9): 93 μg